-The Issuer, a credit institution governed by the laws of Belgium, is subject to detailed and comprehensive regulation in Belgium, and is supervised by the European Central Bank (the ECB), acting as the supervisory authority for prudential supervision of significant financial institutions.
+KBC Bank NV, a credit institution governed by the laws of Belgium, is subject to detailed and comprehensive regulation in Belgium, and is supervised by the European Central Bank (the ECB), acting as the supervisory authority for prudential supervision of significant financial institutions.
 The ECB exercises its prudential supervisory powers by means of application of EU rules and national (Belgian) legislation.
 The supervisory powers conferred to the ECB include, amongst others, the granting and withdrawal of authorisations to and from credit institutions, the assessment of acquisitions and disposals of qualifying holdings in credit institutions, ensuring compliance with the rules on equity, liquidity, statutory ratios and the carrying out of supervisory reviews (including stress tests) for credit institutions.

-Since November 2014 the ECB holds certain supervisory responsibilities which were previously handled by the National Bank of Belgium (the NBB), pursuant to Council Regulation (EU) No 1024/2013 of 15 October 2013 conferring specific tasks on the ECB concerning policies relating to the prudential supervision of credit institutions (the Single Supervision Mechanism or SSM).
 Pursuant to Regulation (EU) n° 468/2014 of 16 April 2014 establishing a framework for cooperation within the Single Supervisory Mechanism between the ECB and national competent authorities, a joint supervisory team has been established for the prudential supervision of the Issuer (and KBC Group NV).
 This team is composed of staff members from the ECB and from the national supervisory authority (in casu the NBB) and working under the coordination of an ECB staff member.